Pregnant widow left 'heartbroken': Alleged murder victim had son due in six weeks

 "The loss of Jacob is unfathomable, as their children will now grow up without him.
 Their unborn, Olliver, will never get to meet his dad."

-Sarah, who married Jacob in Stratford last year, has lost the "love of her life," the spokesperson said.
+Sarah, who married Jacob in January last year, has lost the "love of her life," the spokesperson said.

 Jacob was a farmworker who had been in the industry for the past decade, working to support Sarah and their boys, they said.